cfengine/documentation/reference/functions/on.markdown

 **Return type**: `int`

-**Description**: Returns the specified date/time in integer system representation.
+**Description:** Returns the specified date/time in integer system representation.

 The specified date/time is an absolute date in the local timezone.